MARKET TRENDS

 Another consideration when financing the construction of your custom home is the appraisal process.

-As an example, let’s say you are building a custom home in a suburban neighborhood that has 2,000 square foot ranchers built in the 1960s and you are going to tear one down to build a 5,000 square foot contemporary home.
-You want to tear down the existing home and work with a lender to finance construction with a construction loan.
+As an example, let’s say you are building a custom home in a suburban neighborhood that has 2,000 square foot ranchers built in the 1960s and you are going to build a 5,000 square foot contemporary home on the site in which it exists.

-Before the lender will approve your loan, they will go through an appraisal process where a third party agency will assess the value of comparable homes nearby to underwrite the potential value of your new home.
+Before the lender will approve your loan, they will go through an appraisal process where a third party appraiser hired by the bank will assess the value of comparable homes nearby to underwrite the potential value of your new home.
 In certain cases, the appraised value of your new home may not align with the value of comparable homes nearby.

 When there is a significant discrepancy between the market rate of comparable homes and your new home, you could run in to an appraisal gap, which means you — the consumer — may have to come up with additional cash to finance the construction of your custom home (or you will have to find a second source of funds from another lender to fill the gap).